-After all cycles complete, the final steps of the pipeline include image registration, decoding, deduplication, and generation of Xenium output data.
-Quality scores (Q-Scores) are estimated using controls for calibration.
+The final steps of the pipeline include RCA product image registration, decoding, deduplication, secondary analysis, and generation of Xenium output data.
+Quality scores (Q-Scores) are estimated using controls for calibration (see Controls).

 Image processing begins by mapping known physical features on the glass slide surface (fiducials) to set the image coordinate system.
 The instrument then identifies the upper bound of the tissue section to find the location of the first Z-slice.
 These pieces of information collectively determine the range of Z-slices to image.
 This process has been robust to all tested sections and tissue types.

 The DAPI image process produces a complete 3D morphology image (the

 morphology.ome.tif output file) for each of the stained regions and determines the reference image volume that cells are segmented from and decoded transcripts are assigned to.

 First, the lens distortion in internal sensor data is corrected.
 This is done computationally based on instrument calibration data, which are collected in order to characterize the optical system and are saved on-instrument.
 Next, the Z-stacks from internal sensor data (0.75 µm step size) are further subsampled to a 3 μm step size.
 This subsampling step size was determined empirically to be a useful resolution for cell segmentation quality.

 Shared image features are then extracted from the regions where FOVs overlap.
 Feature matching is performed to estimate the offsets between adjoining FOVs.
 The offsets are used to ensure consistent alignment across the image (global alignment).

 Finally, the 3D DAPI image volumes (Z-stacks) generated across FOVs are blended together to construct a stitched volume that is used for nucleus segmentation.